menu

 Setting & Lifestyle

-Wheaton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Wheaton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wheaton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wheaton has few renters and college students.
 But the biggest reason it is quieter in Wheaton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wheaton may be for you.

-Being a small city, Wheaton does not have a public transit system used by locals to get to and from work.
+Wheaton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics